DustinVanPraet/SQLShowcase/SQL Portfolio/QA Testing with SQL/Automating UPDATES/From Zero to Hero.md

 - It doesn't expedite and solve the initial issue when requested multipliers are 10x, 1x, 5x, and 50x in that specific order.
 - It also doesn't run a check on errors if the win_amount doesn't exist within a gameset.
 - Accidentally inserting the wrong gameset_id can put the turns on another gameset and cause a forced crash resulting in a loss of resources chasing a one time, non existent bug.
-- Some turns can win on the same multiplier over 100,000 different ways.
-Win_data_json determines how the solving will play out but our previous attempts uses the same win_data_json for every turn.
 <br>
 With this starting foundation, I decided to dig deeper.
 In order to solve all of the issues listed above as several others, the following Stored Procedure was created.
 Several comments are included in the Stored Procedure explaining different areas of the script.
 <br>